JvanKatwijk/xxx-radio/README.md

 	   omitting a filename.

 For the SDRplay we have additionally the following parameters

 	-d device index, default: 0
 	-A antenna selector (only for RSP 2, default antenna A) -G autogain (default: off)

 The program produces signed 16 bit int values, single channel, unless mode fm-stereo is selected, in which case two channels interleaved are produced.

 	XXX_radio -f 94700000 | play -t raw -r 22050 -es -b 16 -c 1
 	XXX_radio -f 94700000 -M fm-stereo | play -t raw -r 22050 -es -b 16 -c 2
 	XXX_radio -f 169650000 [-p3] |multimon-ng -a FLEX -t raw /dev/stdin

-The last line is the command (again, for XXX_radio read sdrplay_radio or airspy_radiom whichever you configured) for getting the messages of the P2000 system in the Netherlands.
+The last line is the command (again, for XXX_radio read SDRplay_radio or airspy_radio whichever you configured) for getting the messages of the P2000 system in the Netherlands.
 It - obviously - assumes that you have installed multimon.

 To listen - in the Netherlands - to the only classical music station in the FM broadcast band use sdrplay-radio -f 94700000 -g 30 -M fm-stereo -D -Z |aplay -r 22050 -f S16_LE -t raw -c 2